List of primary state highways in Virginia shorter than one mile: SR 112

-State Route 112 is the designation for the 0.65 mi section of Wildwood Road from US 11 and US 460 in the city of Salem north to Skyview Road just north of the four-lane divided highway's interchange with I-81 north of the city limits in Roanoke County.
+State Route 112 is the designation for the 0.65-mile (1,050 m) section of Wildwood Road from US 11 and US 460 in the city of Salem north to Skyview Road just north of the four-lane divided highway's interchange with I-81 north of the city limits in Roanoke County.

 SR 124

-State Route 124 is the designation for the 0.17 mi state-maintained segment of Spout Run Parkway between US 29 and Lorcom Lane in Arlington.
+State Route 124 is the designation for the 0.17-mile (900 ft; 270 m) state-maintained segment of Spout Run Parkway between US 29 and Lorcom Lane in Arlington.
 The highway continues south as Kirkwood Road to the Virginia Square neighborhood of Arlington.
 Spout Run Parkway continues east as a National Park Service highway parallel to the eponymous tributary of the Potomac River to a partial interchange with the George Washington Memorial Parkway.